nicolenigro/ePub/README.md

 **How to use our project:**

-*On our home page, we have links to other pages on right part of the header bar*
+*On our home page, we have links to other pages on the right part of the header bar:*
 - the About page has some information about our idea for ePub
 - the Menu page has links under the centered menu label to different parts of the menu
 - the Contact page has the phone # and address of the Jack Magee's Pub